omarfarukee/frenzy-Bike/README.md

 - there is three role for users . (admin , seller , buyer)
 - yon can booked item add item delete item
 - seller make advertise for his items on home page
-- very comfortable for users. and stunning design .
+- admin can verify any seller and delete.

 ## Used :
 1. HTML